Cariboo Chilcotin Coast BC - 6th Edition

 New to this edition, we have included detailed profiles for the major communities of the Cariboo Chilcotin Coast, including Lillooet, Williams Lake, Quesnel, Wells, Barkerville, Likely, Bella Coola and several others.
 Here you will find information on the most exciting things to do in and around town.

-The Cariboo Chilcotin Coast is one of the least populated areas of British Columbia, leaving plenty of space for big parks like Tweedsmuir, Wells Gray, Ts’yl-Os and others.
-In the 5th edition Cariboo Chilcotin Coast Backroad Mapbook you will find close to 90 listings for the regionâs provincial, national and regional parks complete with information on access, activities, trails, wildlife and more.
+The Cariboo Chilcotin Coast is one of the least populated areas of British Columbia, leaving plenty of space for big parks like Tweedsmuir, Wells Gray, Tsâyl-Os and others.
+In the 6th edition Cariboo Chilcotin Coast Backroad Mapbook you will find over 80 listings for the regionâs provincial, national and regional parks complete with information on access, facilities, activities, wildlife in the area and more.

 Rec Site Adventures

-Your 5th edition Cariboo Chilcotin Coast Backroad Mapbook is your go to guide to the regionâs recreation sites, from remote and rustic camping spots to easy-access day-use sites.
-In this Mapbook you will find close to 240 listings for rec sites across the region complete with directions, number of campsites, activities and more.
+Your 6th edition Cariboo Chilcotin Coast Backroad Mapbook is your go to guide to the regionâs recreation sites, from remote and rustic camping spots to easy-access day-use sites.
+In this Mapbook you will find over 230 listings for rec sites across the region complete with directions, number of campsites, amenities, activities and more.
 We also note which sites have been enhanced and now charge a fee as well as those that are remote, user maintained sites.

 From long-distance multi-day treks through remote mountain ranges to casual riverfront strolls and short day hikes through a provincial park, the Cariboo Chilcotin Coast has a wide range of trail options for all types of explorers.
 In this mapbook you will find close to 230 detailed trail listings including information on distance, elevation gain, access, highlights and more.
 This region is rich in history with trails like the Alexander MacKenzie Heritage Trail and those around the Wells/Barkerville area allowing visitors to explore this vast area of BC.